Last updated: 19/02/2025

 SsangYong Torres EVX

-Korean marque SsangYong will be launching their Torres EVX mid-size SUV in Australia towards the end of 2024.
-It is fitted with a single front-wheel drive motor and LFP battery pack from BYD offering up to 462 km WLTP driving range.
+Korean marque SsangYong was originally supposed to launch their Torres EVX mid-size SUV in Australia towards the end of 2024, although it has been pushed into 2025.
+The EVX is fitted with a single front-wheel drive motor and LFP battery pack from BYD offering up to 462 km WLTP driving range.
 Note that SsangYong rebranded itself to KG Mobility or KGM, so this vehicle is known in some overseas markets as the KGM Torres EVX.

 Read more about SsangYong.